amaliariegelhuth/Huffman-Decompression/README.md

 ## Testing your code.
-The output of your Puff program should be just the text of the file you compressed.
-For instance, if you run Huff on the `mississippi.txt` file, then use Puff to inflate your mississippi.zip file, the output file of Puff should contain the word `MISSISSIPPI`.
-The input to Huff should be identical to the output of Puff.
+Your Puff program should create a file that is identical to the file you compressed with your Huff program.
+For instance, if you run Huff on the `mississippi.txt` file, then use Puff to decompress your mississippi.zip file, the contents of the output file created by Puff should be `MISSISSIPPI`.
+In other words, the input to Huff should be identical to the output of Puff.

 ## Submitting your code
 As usual, submit your full repo to GitHub.
+Include comments, and indicate that we can grade your problem set by committing with the comment "Final version -- Please grade".